2020 Student Paper Award

 Procedures: Any current member of SSSR may nominate worthy student papers to the Student Paper Award Committee, and the committee chair will notify the student presenter of their nomination.
 Students may also self–nominate.
-The nomination form will be available soon.

 Format: Although the version of the paper prepared for oral presentation is usually limited to what can be communicated in 15 minutes, the written version submitted after nomination for the award should be of normal length for published articles: approximately 35 pages, double–spaced, including notes and references.
-Papers should be submitted as a PDF via the paper submission form that will be available soon.

 Award: The award will be presented at the annual meeting.
 It includes a plaque and $1000.

 2019 Laila H. Noureldin (University of Chicago), “American v Muslim?
 Religiosity as a Marker of Fragmented Identification among American Muslims.”

 2018 Di Di (Rice University), “Navigating Gender Norms: Gender Agency in Buddhist Temples in Mainland China and the US.”

 2017 Not awarded due to a transition in the timing for the award.

 2016 Dane R. Mataic (Pennsylvania State University), “Spatial Diffusion of Governmental Restrictions on Religion”